toxicyuri/toxicyuri/README.md

-im usually listening to music so if you ask me what im listening to i might answer with a song! i also hide freely for 15 min to 24 hours most of the times
+i usually sit w friends and i listen to music almost all the time, so if you ask me what im listening to i might answer with a song! i also hide freely for 15 min to 24 hours if u are being annoying/unfunny <3 if i say something that made you uncomfortable when interacting please let me know! i speak without thinking

-i use the words yaoi/yuri and fujoshi!!!! i am a proud fujoshi, idc what you think about those terms
+im also a fujoshi, idc what you think about that word.

 > basic dni criteria + if ur looking to roleplay